xrdocs/telemetry/_blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out.md

 gRPC is not quite as trivial from a developer's perspective, but one of its strengths is the plethora of idiomatic client libraries in multiple programming languages.
 Go, Python, Ruby, Java, C developers -- grab your gRPC library from github and you'll be juggling gRPC sessions like a pro.

 ## gRPC Dial-In
-Do you want to connect to the device, push down new configs (including telemetry subscription configs) and have operational data streamed back -- all within a single, unified channel, all using the same underlying data models?
-Well, then gRPC dial-in is for you.
-In addition to secure and efficient transport, gRPC provides bidirectional streams (so the router can still push data even if the collector dials in) and connection multiplexing.
-Cisco IOS XR has supported [configuration via gRPC](https://github.com/CiscoDevNet/grpc-getting-started) since 6.0.0 and telemetry over gRPC since 6.1.1.
+In addition to secure and efficient transport, gRPC provides bidirectional streaming  and connection multiplexing.
+This means that you can "dial-in" to a router, push down new configs (including telemetry subscription configs) and have operational data streamed back -- all within a single, unified channel, all using the same underlying data models.
+Cisco IOS XR has supported [configuration via gRPC](https://github.com/CiscoDevNet/grpc-getting-started) since 6.0.0 and dial-in telemetry over gRPC since 6.1.1.

 Since the collector "dials-in" to the router, there's no need to specify each MDT destination in the configuration.
 In fact, since you can configure MDT via gRPC, you don't have to configure telemetry at all.
 Just enable the gRPC service on the router, connect your client, and dynamically enable the telemetry subscription you want.